Midnight Lightning (climb): History

-The problem was identified by a chalk lightning bolt drawn by John Bachar after making the second ascent in 1978.
-Bacher wrote: "It was Yabo [John Yablonski] who actually 'found' Midnight Lightning.
+It is believed that bouldering pioneer John "Yabo" Yablonski (the inventor of the sit start) discovered the line of a potential new bouldering problem on the Columbia boulder while wandering around Camp 4 in a drug-intoxicated state in early 1978.
+Yablonski showed it to Yosemite's two leading rock climbers, Ron Kauk and John Bachar.
+Bachar recounted: "It was Yabo [John Yablonski] who actually 'found' Midnight Lightning.
 He was sitting in front of it one day and came over to me and Ron Kauk and said he found a new boulder problem.
 He said it would go.
 We laughed and said it was impossible.
 We thought there was about as much chance of doing it as there was the chance that a lightning bolt could strike at midnight (like in the Hendrix song Midnight Lightning), so I drew a bolt on it in chalk.
 That's it—pretty stupid, huh?"